-Mapping Justification • PEO1 (Site investigations and Sustainable solutions) Strongly attained by M2, Moderately attained by M1 and M3 Economics, Field projects, and Internship, Field visits, • PEO2 (Engineering design and construction, research and development, lifelong learning) Strongly attained by M1, Moderately attained by M2 and M3 Theoretical courses, Design courses, elective courses, hands on learning, research projects, seminars, Entrepreneurship)Strongly attained by Courses on management, humanities, entrepreneurship, economics, Industry institute interaction, entrepreneurship cell activities, and group activities of other clubs in college contribute to realize PEO3
+Mapping Justification PEO1 (Site investigations and Sustainable solutions) Strongly attained by M2, Moderately attained by M1 and M3.
+Economics, Field projects, and Internship, Field visits. learning) Strongly attained by M1 Moderately Theoretical courses, Design courses, elective courses, hands on learning research projects seminars Entrepreneurship)Strongly attained by M3, Moderately attained by M1 and M2 Courses on management, humanities, entrepreneurship, economics, Industry institute interaction, entrepreneurship cell activities, and group activities of other clubs in college contribute to realize PEO3

 PEO Statements M1 M2 М3 The graduate will be able to carry out site investigations and to find solutions for emerging problems with technical feasibility in construction projects considering environment and economic aspects.
 2 ~ 3 ~ 2 🗸 The graduate will be able to develop the ability to learn, understand and implement latest techniques, software tools, materials and equipment in projects for the benefit of society.
-3 ~ 2 🗸 2 ~ The graduate will be able to carry out leadership and business skills to implement projects at state and national level to generate employment and wealth to the nation.
+3 🗸 2 ~ 2 ~ The graduate will be able to carry out leadership and business skills to implement projects at state and national level to generate employment and wealth to the nation.
 2 🗸 2 ~ 3 ~